kddial/gamegame/README.md

 go to http://localhost:5000
 ```

-To build for deployment
+# To build for deployment

 ```
+nvm use v14
 cd server
-yarn build
+yarn build     // this will also build client code

 cd dist
-node index.js
+node index.js  // this will serve client code as static files
 ```

 To deploy on digital ocean, ssh into the machine, and run the deploy script.